Data Science

 DSCI560INTRODUCTION TO KEY STATISTICAL LEARNING METHODS I3.0

-Post Baccalaureate Certificate in Data Science - Computer Science (12 credits)
+Graduate Certificate in Data Science - Computer Science (12 credits)

-The Data Science - Computer Science Post Baccalaureate Certificate is an online or residential program focusing on data science concepts within computer science (e.g., computational techniques and machine learning) plus prerequisite knowledge (e.g., probability and regression).
+The Data Science - Computer Science Graduate Certificate is an online or residential program focusing on data science concepts within computer science (e.g., computational techniques and machine learning) plus prerequisite knowledge (e.g., probability and regression).
 The aim of this certificate is to help students develop an essential skill set in data analytics, including (1) deriving predictive insights by applying advanced statistics, modeling, and programming skills, (2) acquiring in-depth knowledge of machine learning and computational techniques, and (3) unearthing important questions and intelligence for a range of industries, from product design to finance.

 Applicants must have completed the following courses, or their equivalents, with a B- or better: CSCI261 and CSCI262 Data Structures, MATH213 Calculus III and MATH332 Linear Algebra.
-DSCI530 Statistical Methods I, will serve as the MATH201 Probability and Statistics prerequisite for the two machine learning courses of the certificate (DSCI470 Introduction to Machine Learning and DSCI575 Machine Learning).
+DSCI530 Statistical Methods I, will serve as the MATH201 Probability and Statistics prerequisite for the two machine learning courses of the certificate (DSCI570 Introduction to Machine Learning and DSCI575 Machine Learning).

-DSCI403INTRODUCTION TO DATA SCIENCE3.0
+DSCI503ADVANCED DATA SCIENCE3.0

 DSCI530STATISTICAL METHODS I3.0

-DSCI470INTRODUCTION TO MACHINE LEARNING3.0
+DSCI570INTRODUCTION TO MACHINE LEARNING3.0

 DSCI575MACHINE LEARNING3.0